 .run.app domain, but you can also point your own domain or subdomain at your Cloud Run service - see mapping custom domains in the Cloud Run documentation for details.

-See datasette publish cloudrun --help for the full list of options for this command.
+See datasette publish cloudrun for the full list of options for this command.

-You can publish a database to Heroku using the following command:
+You can publish one or more databases to Heroku using the following command:

 datasette publish heroku mydatabase.db